and the calm is deep where the quiet waters flow

 The inn where he had eaten and bathed during the day was crawling with cultivators.
 Some were the ones he had scared away with Wen Ning’s unwitting help, some were those who had fruitlessly searched for the source of the soul-stealing creature of Dafan, and who now drowned their sorrows in liquor with their swords laid upon their laps.

 A bright spot of white caught Wei Wuxian’s eye.
 In the place where the wounded were gathered, he saw a familiar boy dressed in Lan clan garments, talking softly to the girl who had sold him the moonless tea and scent-masking paste this very afternoon.
-Their hands were full of clean cloth, their sleeves stained with blood.
+Their hands were full of clean cloth, and their sleeves stained with blood.

 The girl bowed to Wei Wuxian when she caught sight of him.
 The Lan boy, whose name Wei Wuxian had either never caught or entirely forgotten, watched him approach with an oddly eager look on his face.